 Devise strategic marketing plans leveraging various media

 Finish a graduate certificate in as few as six months or take up to a year.
 Choose your time to completion to get a better sense of what your schedule will look like during your certificate program.
-Note this sample schedule is for the six-course Graduate Certificate.

 Program Manager Salary: National Average